soapbox-pub/rebased/docs/Differences-in-MastodonAPI-Responses.md

 ## Attachment cap

-Some apps operate under the assumption that no more than 4 attachments ccan be returned or uploaded.
+Some apps operate under the assumption that no more than 4 attachments can be returned or uploaded.
 Pleroma however does not enforce any limits on attachment count neither when returning the status object nor when posting.